-Designing and implementing an HIS/EMR
+Designing and implementing a HIS/EMR

-platform for Dr Agarwal’s Eye Hospital
+a platform for Dr Agarwal’s Eye Hospital

 A case study on how Ideas2IT, a product engineering firm based in Chennai, designed and implemented Ideamed, a comprehensive and HIS/EMR product at eyecare player Dr Agarwal’s 90+ hospitals across India and 11 countries in Africa, handling complexities arising from differing currencies, tax regulations and compliance requirements, to catalogue the landscape of applications and data flow requirements.

 Dr Agarwal’s Eye Hospital was founded by Padma Bhushan awardee late Dr. Jaiveer Agarwal and his wife Dr Tahira Agarwal in Chennai, India, in 1957.
 Over the last six decades, the group has reportedly grown into one of the largest network of eye-care centres in India and Africa, in addition to Mauritius.
 Dr Agarwal’s Eye Hospitals are also present across 10 states of India, with the flagship centres at Chennai.
 Over the last five years, Dr Agarwal’s Eye Hospitals has expanded rapidly into new geographies and new countries – both through greenfield ventures as well as mergers and acquisitions, backed by a strong management team, marquee investors and the vision of the founders and the promoters.
 Headquartered in India and the US, Ideas2IT was founded in 2009 in Silicon Valley, California.
-Their team of exceptional software engineers use advanced and new-age technologies such as AI and ML, Cloud Native and IIoT to create innovative products and services for start-ups and enterprises.
+Their team of exceptional software engineers use advanced and new-age technologies such as Machine Learning and AI, Cloud Native and IIoT to create innovative products and services for start-ups and enterprises.
 Ideamed is a comprehensive HIS/EMR built for customisation from the ground up by leveraging a low code platform.
 It has 32+ modules and 700+ screens to provide all the functionalities required to run a chain of hospitals.
 Ideamed was implemented at all Dr Agarwal’s 90+ hospitals, with meticulous handling of the complexities arising from differing currencies, tax regulations, and compliance requirements.

 The implementation of Ideamed at Dr Agarwal’s, required a holistic integration platform that could connect various enterprise systems across its IT landscape, catering to HIS, EMR, Procurement, Financials and more.